Hukatai – huka/foam, tai/tide

 Hukatai – a white stone used in the ceremonies of the whare wananga

-This digital video artwork will become inspiration for a woven installation that will monitor the ephemeral, weather-borne sea foam at the entrance and shoreline of Te Hokianga Nui a Kupe, the Hokianga Harbour, in north-west New Zealand.
+This series of lens-based observations will become inspiration for a fibre installation that will monitor the ephemeral, weather-borne sea foam at the entrance and shoreline of Te Hokianga Nui a Kupe, the Hokianga Harbour, in north-west New Zealand.
 The south headland is named Araiteuru, after a legendary taniwha who was located in a cave there.
 Maureen Lander’s ancestor, Te Waenga, was a tohunga who controlled the wind and the waves at the bar entrance and kept his powers in the cave.

-Over the course of a year, Denise Batchelor will video-record the rhythms of different foams in the Hokianga Harbour, monitoring their weather and tidal appearances and following the light of their rainbow textures and their seasonal shifts.
+Over the course of a year, Denise Batchelor has photographed and filmed the rhythms of different foams in the Hokianga Harbour, monitoring their weather and tidal appearances and following the light of their rainbow textures and their seasonal shifts.
 Denise lives close to Araiteuru, with views out over the harbour to Niwa, the taniwha embodied by the sandhills at the north head.
-When Maureen lived in Hokianga, she often joined Denise, and they worked together on a previous installation titled Ebb, made in response to jellyfish and seaweed washed up along the shoreline.
-During Autumn 2023, Maureen and Denise will come together again to explore the hukatai, sea foams, through observations in video and conversation.
-Aligned to the video and sound explorations, a sculptural installation by Maureen will be developed for Te Tuhi.
+When Maureen lived in Hokianga, she often joined Denise in her walks, and they worked together on a previous installation titled Ebb, made in response to jellyfish and seaweed washed up along the shoreline.
+During Summer 2023, Maureen and Denise came together again to explore the hukatai, sea foams, through walks on the shore, lens-based observations, and conversation.
+An installation by Maureen and Denise will be developed for Te Tuhi in June, together with sound composer Stiobhan Lothian.

 The shoreline and the horizon are liminal spaces, thresholds or "crossing over” spaces, where land meets sea and sea meets sky – transitional spaces activated by weather.
 A liminal space can also be a longer space-time continuum.
 Sea foam is a visible indicator of the gradual effects of climate change on inundation over time as well as the immediate effect of weather events like storms at sea.
 It can also indicate the presence of toxic organisms such as algae bloom and microplastics that help churn up masses of foam in certain weather conditions.
 Te Hukatai, the sea foams, are messengers of things to come.